The Best Towel Warmers Under 100 (2026)

 | Size | 21L |

-The Keenray is the bucket warmer for people who care how the thing looks sitting in their bathroom.
-It carries a more polished, luxury finish than the plainer budget buckets, yet at $94.99 it still lands under $100, which is a nice combination if you want something that feels like an upgrade without paying upgrade prices.
-Functionally it works like the other buckets: a 21-liter stainless steel chamber that wraps a rolled towel in heat and warms it through in minutes.
+The Keenray is the bucket warmer to get if you care how the thing looks sitting in your bathroom.
+It carries a more polished, luxury finish than the plainer budget buckets, yet at $94.99 it still lands under $100, a nice combination if you want something that feels like an upgrade without paying upgrade prices.
+It works like the other buckets: a 21-liter stainless steel chamber that wraps a rolled towel in heat and warms it through in minutes.

-Its 21L capacity is a touch smaller than the DR.PREPARE's 23L, so if you have especially large bath sheets the DR.PREPARE has a slight edge on room, and it costs more than the bare-bones INNOKA, so it's not the rock-bottom budget choice.
+Its 21L capacity runs a touch smaller than the DR.PREPARE's 23L, so for large bath sheets the DR.PREPARE has a slight edge on room, and it costs more than the bare-bones INNOKA, so it's not the rock-bottom budget choice.
 It also shares the format's one-towel-at-a-time limit.
-But if you want the speed and simplicity of a bucket warmer in a package that looks good on display and stays under $100, the Keenray is the most attractive way to get there.
+If you want the speed and simplicity of a bucket warmer in a package that looks good on display and stays under $100, though, the Keenray is the most attractive way to get there.

 Quick Comparison